MarketSquare/compact_testprogram_distribution/README.md

 This comes out at less then 2MB...

+## Performance impact

+When using a single robot file, like in the basic example, the zipapp is faster than the native version on my setup.
+However, when using multiple robot files just copy demo.robot a bunch of times), the zipapp version is slower than the native version.

+Powershell code to measure runtime.:

+    $sw = [Diagnostics.Stopwatch]::StartNew()
+    pdm.exe run robot .
+    $sw.Stop()
+    $sw.Elapsed
+    $sw = [Diagnostics.Stopwatch]::StartNew()
+    py zipapprobot.pyz .
+    $sw.Stop()
+    $sw.Elapsed

 ## Zipapps with native code

 This is not supported, and generally a bad idea.